hackyale/Web-Development-101/assignments/week_0.md

 Once you've saved it, exit Sublime Text and double click on the file.
 It should open in a web browser and you should see something like this:
 ![My Website](http://cl.ly/image/23392X1I2S22/Image%202014-09-06%20at%206.13.18%20PM.png)

 This completes the assignment.
 Please email daniel.dickstein@yale.edu if you have any questions, comments, or concerns.
+There is no need to turn in your `homepage.html` file.